fivetran/dbt_facebook_ads_source/models/docs.md

 {% enddocs %}

 {% docs inline %}
 Conversion metric value using the attribution window that occurs on the ad itself.
+Not included in downstream models by default.
+To persist this field, refer to the [README](https://github.com/fivetran/dbt_facebook_ads_source?tab=readme-ov-file#passing-through-additional-metrics).
 {% enddocs %}

 {% docs region %}